 · flexible, responsive programming (assignments tailored to the students’ individual backgrounds);

 · high-quality team of students (screened for excellent academics, tenacity, & collaborative skill)

 Led by Columbia professors Francesco de Angelis and Marco Maiuro, the initiative began with a select group of undergraduates and grad students digging and studying at Stabiae, one of the most spectacular villas destroyed by the eruption of Mount Vesuvius.
 In June 2014 two dozen students gathered for Columbia’s first credit-bearing archaeology course at Hadrian’s Villa, a UNESCO World Heritage site and the most important of Roman imperial villas, located in Tivoli near Rome.

 At Hadrian’s Villa and at Stabiae, students excavate and participate in related activities, from geophysical prospecting to architectural survey, and contribute to an onsite seminar designed to develop innovative solutions in addressing the historical and art historical issues raised by the villa.
 The program also offers mini-courses on specialized topics (from archaeological photography to the modern history of the villa as an exemplary case of the reception of classical antiquity).

 A database conceived jointly with the Archaeological Superintendency of Lazio and developed with the Media Center for Art History is a resource for scholars interested in the history of the site.

-Read the Wall Street Journal coverage and other news stories; see recent pictures and news on Facebook.
+Read the Wall Street Journal coverage, and coverage in Il Sole - 24 Ore (English version here), and other news stories; see recent pictures and news on Facebook.
 View past years' photos and reports on archaeological findings.
 Explore details/requirements for summer course candidates.